-Chertsey is a registered residential home for five female adults with Learning Disabilities and individual complex needs in Twickenham.
+Chertsey is a registered residential home for four female adults with Learning Disabilities and individual complex needs in Twickenham.

 Regard and Hema reach the final of the National Learning Disability Awards